-Well, we're out of the deep blues (was the background picture for the blog) and onto the crisp, blue heights of a mountain range I have no idea where.
+Well, we're out of the deep blues (old background picture for the blog) and onto the crisp, blue heights of a mountain range (new background picture) - I have no idea where.
 I did not know that walking on thru the darkness would find me at dawn's bright light looking at country I've never seen.
 No really, I still can't see it today, I just know I've crossed a ridge line and we're moving on to new country.

 I don't like words like "accept" or "resigned," but the Lord and I are on the same page regarding my expectations and dreams.
 I've set aside my lists and wanna do's and we are agreed that we're just walking along day after day and won't be talking about those things anymore.

 The best analogy I can give is like those pioneers headed across the deserts of the West sometime after the War (between the states.)
 You might start out from the green hills of old Virginia, hire the best trail boss and load up a fine new wagon pulled by the healthiest of oxen, and yet somewhere before the salt of the ocean would breeze across your face again you would still have lost the wagon train, roasted the remains of those oxen with the last kindling from the family chifferobe, and be walking the trail in uncertain company.

 I thought certain I was at least allowed to keep a list or two of dreams.
 Surely one is allowed to have goals to light one's path, some kind of markers to let you know you were headed in the right direction?
 Not so much.
 The very last dream I had - ancient, sweet, and of great sentimental value - has fallen onto the trail for the last time, not leaving even a recognisable remembrance of it to carry in my pocket for old times' sake.